Makuwro/makuwro.com/CONTRIBUTING.md

   * If your contribution adds backwards-compatible features (meaning your contribution does **not** break something that works), use the minor branch.
 For example, v1.1.0.

   * If your contribution adds features or fixes bugs that make the app backwards-incompatible, make sure you get explicit approval from Makuwro staff first.
 Then, use the major branch.
 For example, v2.0.0.

+* Do not send a network request to any site other than api.makuwro.com.

 ## When you're ready to show it off to the community
 * Remember to put your Makuwro username in your pull request.
 If your contribution gets merged, you'll get a cool badge on the website!